 While workout earbuds are a dime a dozen, the True Wireless Flash by JBL stands out from the crowd with its Under Armour partnership.
 This affords listeners a one-year premium membership to MapMyRun along with athlete-friendly features to keep you safe and pumped up.
+But just because these are some of the best JBL headphones doesn’t mean they’re necessarily the buds to buy.

 The aluminum charging case lacks any hint of a sharp edge and features a sliding mechanism to reveal the True Wireless Flash earbuds.
 While its large 1,500mAh capacity can’t be dispensed to other devices like the JLab Epic Air Elite’s case, it is water-resistant making it more durable than competitors.
 The attached cord can easily be attached to a backpack; even if it goes unused, it’s a nice touch.